zhixin9001/2021-SAA/note/tips.md

 - Elastic Beanstalk supports the deployment of web applications from Docker containers
 - Amazon SES, Simple email service, is an email platform that provides an easy, cost-effective way for you to send and receive email using your own email addresses and domains.
 - VM Import/Export enables customers to import Virtual Machine (VM) images in order to create Amazon EC2 instances
+- Amazon Elastic Container Service for Kubernetes (Amazon EKS) is a managed service that makes it easy for you to run Kubernetes on AWS without needing to install and operate your own Kubernetes clusters.
+- Higi avaliablity:
+    - Multiple AWS Regions if required for distributing workload load across multiple Availability Zones and AWS Regions
+    - (for example, DNS, ELB, Application Load Balancer, API Gateway, EC2)
+- Amazon Machine Image (AMI)
+    - by default, AMIs that you have created will not be available across all regions
+    - You have to copy the AMI across regions.
 - 1
     - 26
 - 2
     - 11
     - 32
+- 3
+    - 5 6 14 17 20 21 23 24 27 32 33 36 40 41 54 59 63